faceleg/pagesofinterest.net/_posts/2019-11-06-there-is-no-software-engineering-skill-shortage.md

 Building a diverse and inclusive team is challenging, and takes more time than hiring according to decades-held traditional dogma.
 It's worth it: as with biology, a monoculture always loses in the end when competing with a mixed population - the same is true for technology teams.

-There are clear benefits to hiring and maintaining a diverse team, like [doing the right thing most of the time](https://www.forbes.com/sites/forbescoachescouncil/2019/09/09/the-benefits-of-creating-a-diverse-workforce/#5fa0cd8d140b) and [performing better than monocultures](https://www.gartner.com/smarterwithgartner/diversity-and-inclusion-build-high-performance-teams/).
+There are clear benefits to hiring and maintaining a diverse team, like <a href="https://www.forbes.com/sites/forbescoachescouncil/2019/09/09/the-benefits-of-creating-a-diverse-workforce/#5fa0cd8d140b" target="_blank">doing the right thing most of the time</a> and <a href="https://www.gartner.com/smarterwithgartner/diversity-and-inclusion-build-high-performance-teams/" target="_blank">performing better than monocultures</a>.

 The solutions to some problems I've faced when hiring technical team members should help you restructure your recruitment strategy into one that favours applicant's who will take your organisation forward into the future, instead of entrenching habits from the past.